saptarshibasu/aws-study/README.md

 * **Latency Based Routing** - A separate A record for each IP with a percentage weight.
 A separate health check can be associated with each IP or A record.
 Routing happens to the server with lowest latency
 * **Failover Routing** - 2 separate A records - one for primary and one for secondary.
 Health check can be associated with each, If primary goes down, traffic will all be ruted to secondary
 * **Geolocation Based Routing** - A separate A record for each IP.
 Each A record is mapped to a location and the routing happens to a specific server depending on which location the DNS query originated.
 Good for scenarios where different website will have different language laels based on location
+* **Multivalue Answer** - Simple routing with health checks of each IP
+* **Geoproximity** - Must use Route 53 Traffic Flow.
+Routes traffic based on geographic location of users and resources.
+This can be further influenced with biases

 ## RDS